-• It is the goal of the ACGIH (and other Agencies) to recommend TLVs (or their equivalent) for all substances for which there
+■ It is the goal of the ACGIH (and other Agencies) to recommend TLVs (or their equivalent) for all substances for which there is evidence of health effects at airborne concentrations encountered in the workplace.

 At this time no TLV has been established, even though this material may produce adverse health effects (as evidenced in animal experiments or clinical experience).
 Airborne concentrations must be maintained as low as is practically possible and occupational exposure must be kept to a minimum.